 21. Monteverde, Costa Rica

-In addition to these family attractions, there are coffee farms, cocoa farms and farmers’ markets to tour and enjoy.
-Monteverde is famous for its cheese making and families can join a tour of the dairy plant to see cheese production in action.
+In addition to these family attractions, there are coffee farms, cocoa farms, and farmers’ markets to tour and enjoy.
+Further, Monteverde is famous for its cheese-making, and families can join a tour of the dairy plant to see cheese production in action.